 Opening And Closing The Mouth

-Parrots also use the gap underneath their beaks to swallow.
-That’s because the laryngeal mound and the tongue sit within this area of the mouth.
-Both of these are necessary to move and manipulate food, coaxing it down the esophagus as the parrot swallows.
+The laryngeal mound and the tongue sit within this area of the mouth; they’re necessary to move and manipulate food, coaxing it down the esophagus as the parrot swallows.

-The interramal space also holds the glottis, enabling the parrot to breathe when it closes its beak.
-Because of this, to some degree, the gap underneath your parrot’s beak helps it to inhale and exhale safely.
-The glottis connects to the choana on the roof of the mouth.
-This gives the parrot a connection between its nostrils and trachea.
+For this reason, the gap underneath a parrot’s beak enables it to inhale and exhale safely.
+The glottis connects to the choana on the roof of the mouth, connecting the nostrils and trachea.

 Climbing And Playing